Athens Greece

 Acts 17:23 For as I walked around and looked carefully at your objects of worship, I even found an altar with this inscription: TO AN UNKNOWN GOD.
 Now what you worship as something unknown I am going to proclaim to you.

-History records, that in previous years, a plague had been sweeping through the city, prompting multitudes to make offering to all the known gods.
+History records, that in previous years, a plague had been sweeping through the city, prompting multitudes to make offerings to all the known gods.
 When no deliverance was forthcoming a multitude of sacrificial animals were let loose into the city, believing that this irate god would motivate them to go to whatever place a sacrifice was necessary.
 When, predictably, the spooked animals scattered, an altar was erected at every place they stopped and subsequent sacrifice was offered.
 Talk about superstition!
-And what an opportunity for Paul to explain that there is only one true, self-sufficient, God who is sovereign over all men.
+And what an opportunity for Paul to explain that there is only one true self-sufficient God who is sovereign over all men.

 Acts 17:24-33 "The God who made the world and everything in it is the Lord of heaven and earth and does not live in temples built by hands.
 25 And he is not served by human hands, as if he needed anything, because he himself gives all men life and breath and everything else.
 26 From one man he made every nation of men, that they should inhabit the whole earth; and he determined the times set for them and the exact places where they should live.
 27 God did this so that men would seek him and perhaps reach out for him and find him, though he is not far from each one of us.
 28 'For in him we live and move and have our being.'
 As some of your own poets have said, 'We are his offspring.'
 29 "Therefore since we are God's offspring, we should not think that the divine being is like gold or silver or stone - an image made by man's design and skill.
 30 In the past God overlooked such ignorance, but now he commands all people everywhere to repent.
 31 For he has set a day when he will judge the world with justice by the man he has appointed.
 He has given proof of this to all men by raising him from the dead."
 32 When they heard about the resurrection of the dead, some of them sneered, but others said, "We want to hear you again on this subject."
 33 At that, Paul left the Council.